jeffmcutter/cf_shortcuts/cfssh/README.md

 **Note that this program can enable you to do things faster, including mistakes, use at your own risk.**

+# Installation:
-Recommended installation as root on the VMDB appliance:
+Recommended installation as root on the VMDB appliance.
 ```
 ssh root@cfme01
 cd